HappyFC927/Security-/security-plus-labs/README.md

-# Security Plus Labs
+# Security Plus

 ## Overview
-This repository contains hands-on labs and notes completed while studying for the Security Plus Labs.
+This repository contains hands-on labs and notes completed while studying for the Security Plus.
 Focus is on core services, networking, and security best practices.

 ## Lab Contents
 - Sample labs are in the `/labs` folder